-Before presentation of a proposed budget for adoption, the and [business manager/district clerk] will prepare, for the Board's consideration, recommendations (with supporting documentation) designed to meet the needs of students, within the limits of anticipated revenues.
+Before presentation of a proposed budget for adoption, the Teacher and district clerk will prepare, for the Board's consideration, recommendations

+(with supporting documentation) designed to meet the needs of students, within the limits of anticipated revenues.

 Program planning and budget development [will/may] provide for staff participation and the sharing of information with patrons before any action by the Board.